falcosecurity/falco-website/content/en/docs/event-sources/kernel/_index.md

 ---
 title: Kernel Events
-description: 'Events related to the Kernel tells us most of what happens above.'
+description: Events related to the Kernel tells us most of what happens above.
 linktitle: Kernel Events
 weight: 20
 aliases:
-  - /docs/event-sources/drivers
+- drivers
 ---

 Falco uses different instrumentations to analyze the system workload and pass security events to {{< glossary_tooltip text="userspace" term_id="user-space" >}}.
 We usually refer to these instrumentations as {{< glossary_tooltip text="drivers" term_id="drivers" >}} since a driver runs in {{< glossary_tooltip text="kernelspace" term_id="kernel-space" >}}.
 The driver provides the **syscall event source** since the monitored events are strictly related to the {{< glossary_tooltip text="syscall" term_id="syscalls" >}} context.